How to Discipline Employees in California without Getting Sued | Employee Performance ManagementDATE: April 3rd, 2019

 Protect Your Company & Employees with Customized HR Processes & Policies

 Trusted in the community since 2007, CaliforniaLabor Solutions LLC (CLS) is a specialized HR consulting firm that offers comprehensive, personalized, and scalable outsourcing services designed to grow with your evolving needs.

 Boutique-style attention with large-firm expertise.
 We’re committed to delivering a level of skill and range of services that would otherwise be financially out of reach to many small businesses.
-Our services include: HR Consulting & Regulatory Compliance, Training & Professional Development, Workplace Investigations, and Quality Management Programs.
+CLS services include: HR Consulting & Regulatory Compliance, Training & Professional Development, and Workplace Investigations.